forrest-orr/DoubleStar/README.md

 to find a detailed explanation of how they achieved this, however it is safe to assume that their technique need not have been a 0day exploit.
-Processes launched by the LOCAL SERVICE account are provided with the SeImpersonate privilege by default (a sensitive privilege which allows its owner to impersonate the security context of any user whose token they can obtain/forge, or who connects to their processes via an RPC client - both named pipes and ALPC have APIs which provide impersonation functionality).
+Processes launched by the LOCAL SERVICE account are provided with the SeImpersonate privilege by default and thus can elevate their security context in the event they can coerce a privileged connection to themselves via named pipes or ALPC.

-When adapting my own variation of the Double Star exploit chain, my initial plan was to utilize a Rotten Potato style attack to escalate my privileges from LOCAL SERVICE to SYSTEM.
-However, Rotten Potato (which utilizes a port binding in conjunction with a coerced connection/NTLM authentication from the SYSTEM account to generate a security context it then impersonates) had recently had its most popular method to coerce network authentication from the SYSTEM account patched by Microsoft, and I settled on a more robust/modern technique instead: named pipe impersonation of a coerced RPC connection from the Print Spooler [2]
+It is likely that the Darkhotel APT group used Rotten Potato for their EoP from LOCAL SERVICE, as this was the simplest and most common technique in widespread use several years ago (as well as the technique used in the Google Project Zero "aPAColypse now" research, however I settled on a more robust/modern technique
+instead: named pipe impersonation of a coerced RPC connection from the Print Spooler [2].
 This technique combined an old RPC interface popular among Red Teamers for TGT harvesting in environments with unconstrained delegation enabled (aka the "Printer Bug") with an impersonation/Rotten Potato style attack adapted for local privilege escalation.

 Additionally, rather than targeting Windows 7, I decided to focus on Windows 8.1 due to the challenge presented by its enhanced security mitigations such as